 Cultural Studies, Memory Studies, Hebrew Studies, Yiddish Language and Culture, Holocaust Studies, Oral History and Social Archives.

 The main focus of the project are the works of the leader of the Jewish resistance in Bialystok Ghetto Mordechai Tenenbaum-Tamaroff who initiated the Underground Archive of the ghetto.
-In the PhD dissertation Weronika Romanik analyzed Mordechai Tenenbaum’s legacy in the context of Memory Studies combining Redaction Criticism, Narrative Analysis and Cultural Memory concept.
-She concentrated on the Hebrew editions of Tenenbaum’s works and investigated the limits of the editors’ influence on the published material.
+In the PhD dissertation Weronika analyzed Mordechai Tenenbaum’s legacy in the context of Memory Studies combining Redaction Criticism, Narrative Analysis and the Concept of Cultural Memory.
+She concentrates on the Hebrew editions of Tenenbaum’s works and investigates the limits of the editors’ influence on the published material.

 PhD in Literature, Hebrew Studies at the Faculty of Oriental Studies (University of Warsaw), BA and MA in Cultural Studies with specialty Hebrew Studies (summa cum laude), MA student in Sociology and Anthropology with specialty Mediations and Negotiations.
 She studied also at the Hebrew University, Lund University, Tel Aviv University and Vilnius University.
 In 2015-2017 lecturer at the Taube Department of Jewish Studies, University of Wroclaw; since 2016 lecturer at the Open University of University of Warsaw.